TenaSoftware/tena.eticket/documentation/index.md

 # Chapter One
 ## 1.1 Introduction
-Since the dawn of time, it’s been the characteristic of man kind to travel for the purpose of hunting, gathering and other basic human needs.
-Even the first man kind are able to move, but the way we(Homo Sapiens) move much unique from others.
+Since the dawn of time, it’s been the characteristic of mankind to travel for the purpose of hunting, gathering and other basic human needs.
+Even the first man kind are able to move, but the way we (Homo Sapiens) move much unique from others.
 Transportation has been a big factor for human civilization.
-For example, in ancient times Rome become a great empire by the development of the paved roads t transport their great army.
+For example, in ancient times Rome become a great empire by the development of the paved roads transport their great army.
-In different time peoples use different kind of transportation system, some use animals and others use products of engineering, but now a day transportation is the root of every aspect of life.
+In different time peoples use different kind of transportation system, some use animals and others use products of engineering, but now a day, transportation is the root of every aspect of life.
 The main reason behind every scene of this transport evolution is time.
-People wants to take time on work than transport, this create various way of transportation, animals to cars, trains to airplanes.
+People wants to take time on work than transport, this creates various way of transportation, animals to cars, trains to airplanes.

-Since Tena transport routine and ticket administration platform give attention to time, we are putting forward a solution for Ethiopia transport system through private transport provider.
-It provides a fast and time saving way of managing and serving services for both companies and customers.
+Since Tena transport route and ticket administration platform give attention to time, we are putting forward a solution for Ethiopia transport system through private transport provider.
+The platform provides a fast and secure way of managing and forwarding services for both companies and customers.

 Main futures included in the platform are
 * All in one ticket reservation